Skip Navigation

 • 23% of the catchment area population live in rural communities

-• All but 9 counties are designated as primary care Health Professional Shortage Areas by geographic and/or considered medically underserved areas or medically underserved populations
+• All but 9 counties are designated as primary care Health Professional Shortage Areas by geography and/or considered medically underserved areas or medically underserved populations

 • Most common cancers: breast, prostate, lung, colorectal and melanoma